surf-visualization/blospray/README.md

 many more samples per pixel the renderings will not converge to the same image.

-So to make a somewhat fairer comparison, in noise level, here's using 400 samples per pixel with OSPRay.
-The total render time, at 5m50.74s, then is roughly the same as for the Cycles original render (5m35.59s):
+So to make a somewhat fairer comparison, here's using 400 samples per pixel with OSPRay.
+The total render time, at 5m50.74s, then is roughly the same as for the Cycles original render (5m35.59s) but the noise level is still a bit higher:

 <img src="./images/bmw27-ospray-400spp.png" width="512">